irbtim/Getting-and-Cleaning-Data/README.md

-1. Merges the training and the test sets to create one data set.
+~1.
+Merges the training and the test sets to create one data set.

-Read in the data from files
+`Read in the data from files

 features <- read.table('./features.txt',header=FALSE)
 activityType <- read.table('./activity_labels.txt',header=FALSE)